flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ---
 title: Experimental Version
-description: Explore the Experimental version of the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
+description: Information about the discontinued Experimental version of the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
 ---

 # Experimental Version